rmsk2/moreorless/readme.md

 printing when showing a BASIC program.
 On the other hand it allows you to look at the program in a much more comfortable way and you can search in the program's text.

-## General
+## Some plans

 As the data structure which represents the file contents in memory is dynamic I am in the process to extend this software to be a (simple) text editor for the Foenix 256 line of computers.
 Press Alt+e to change into editor mode and observe the progress I make.
 Be warned this is not finished by a long shot.
+This is how I plan to progress:

+Short term goals
+- adding deletion of characters and lines via the delete key
+- adding inserting new lines via the return key
+- allowing to start with an empty document
+- adding a save command.

+Midterm goals
+- adding cutting copying and pasting of parts of lines and full lines
+- adding search and replace
+- makeing sure it works with SuperBASIC.

+After that possibly
+- adding an undo feature (I have no clear plan on how to achieve this)
+- adding some sort of mouse support

 My 6502 simulator [`6502profiler`](https://github.com/rmsk2/6502profiler) has been eminently useful in testing the memory managment and linked list functionality.